claytonbrown/terraformExamples/abc/dev-staging-test-subnets/README.md

 terraform destroy
 ```

+## Notes and Warnings

+Note: **the SSH key .pem file will not be deleted when you call `terraform destroy`**.
+You must remove it by hand.

 ## Architecture

 Once `terraform apply` has run successfully, you end up with an architecture that looks like this: